Chris-Tollan/Iconic-UK-Football-Stadiums/README.md

 - The footer will remain fixed at the bootom of every page fetaured on the website.
 - The footer will contain links to social media pages and also a contact us link which will navigate to the Sign Up page wheere the contact us form will be located.

+## Features

+- Responsive on all device sizes.
+- Interactive elements.

+## Technologies Used

+### Languages Used

+- HTML5
+- CSS